Carole Kelley Orlando

 I was the new girl from California.

-return to Tulsa because my mom had two aunts that lived in Tulsa,
+enjoyed this return to Tulsa because my mom had two aunts that

-But it was only about a year and half later that we moved back
+tables, etc.).
+But it was only about a year and half later that

-to San Jose where I started at Santa Clara High School(2) and
+we moved back to San Jose where I started at Santa Clara High

 Music was an important